Gift Planning Officer

 Symphony Nova Scotia is Nova Scotia’s orchestra.
-With a home base in Halifax and performances across the province, Symphony Nova Scotia is a vibrant, vital part of Nova Scotia’s rich cultural community.
-We’ve gained a reputation as one of Canada’s most exciting orchestras, and are proud to be a national leader in performance, programming, and audience engagement.
-We are committed to artistic excellence, financial sustainability, and community outreach.
+With a home base in Halifax and performances across the province, we are a vibrant, vital part of Nova Scotia’s rich cultural community.
+We’ve gained a reputation as one of Canada’s most exciting orchestras, and we’re proud to be a national leader in performance, programming, and community engagement.

 The successful candidate will manage a portfolio of donors and prospects, develop relationships with allied professionals, communicate with legal representatives in the settlement of estate gifts, and complete documents in a timely and accurate manner.
 The Gift Planning Officer must possess superior interpersonal and organizational skills, and thrive in a team environment.

 As a key member of Symphony Nova Scotia’s development team, the Gift Planning Officer will:

 - Meet with prospects and donors to cultivate, solicit, and steward planned gifts and blended gifts

 - Collaborate with other staff to identify prospects

 - Develop planned giving marketing initiatives which include building strong relationships with professional advisors

 - Develop strategies to ensure data is captured, managed, and used to maximize the value of planned giving activities

 - Integrate the gift planning program with all Symphony fundraising initiatives